 E-cigarettes are not risk free.
 E-cigarettes may expose users to chemicals and toxins that can lead to issues such as irritation to skin, eyes and airways and to more severe health effects.

-There is emerging evidence that the use of e-cigarettes, either with or without nicotine, may provide a gateway to a lifetime of nicotine addiction.
+The use of e-cigarettes, either with or without nicotine, may provide a gateway to a lifetime of nicotine addiction.
 Among non-smokers, those who use e-cigarettes are on average three times as likely to take up tobacco smoking as those who have not used e-cigarettes.

 Do e-cigarettes help you quit smoking?

-The Australian Therapeutic Goods Administration (TGA) has not assessed any e-cigarettes for quality, safety or performance as a smoking cessation aid.
+Currently, there is insufficient evidence to conclude that e-cigarettes can assist smokers to quit.The Australian Therapeutic Goods Administration (TGA) has not assessed any e-cigarettes for quality, safety or performance as a smoking cessation aid.